alkhimey/nihamkin.com/README.md

 nihamkin.com
 ============

-This is the source code behind my bolg.
+This is the source code used for my bolg.
 It is based on Pelican and is sttically generated.

-The output is served statically from AWS s3.
+The output is served statically from AWS S3.

-Setting-up Pelican
+Setting-Up Pelican
 -------------------

 ```